cloudfour/guides/css/README.md

 - `position.css`
 - `text.css`

-Each file should contain nothing but class definitions prefixed with `u-` to identity them as utility classes.
-To ensure that they always override conflicting declarations, **utilities should be included after all other styles** in `main.css`.
+Each file should contain only classes prefixed with `u-` to identity them as utilities.
+To ensure dominance over conflicting declarations, **utilities should come last after all other styles** in `main.css`.

 ```css
 /* utilities/display.css */